-Double or dual axel trailers and trucks will be charged by weight at the normal rate.
+Double or dual axle trailers and trucks will be charged by weight at the normal rate.

 There is no top weight limit for free entry, but the waste must fit safely inside a domestic car, ute or single-axle trailer.

-Residents will still need to separate their waste at the landfill, for example the glass pile, green waste area, metals and white goods area.
+Residents will still need to separate their waste at the landfill, for example the green waste area, metals and white goods area.

 Please note – our landfill is filling up quickly, please check first for items that can be recycled.
 For example, broken electrical and electronic items and accessories should be recycled via local drop-off locations.
 Not sure?
 Look up items on our waste map or our Recycle Coach App (download from your App store).